2017 Stanley Cup playoffs: (P1) Anaheim Ducks vs. (P2) Edmonton Oilers

 This was the second playoff meeting between these teams; their only previous series was in the 2006 Western Conference final, which Edmonton won in five games.
 Edmonton won three of the five games in this year's regular season series.

 The Ducks defeated the Oilers in seven games.
 In the first game, Mark Letestu scored twice and Leon Draisaitl had a goal and three assists as the Oilers, who once gained a 3–1 lead in the third period only to see the Ducks tie the game in less than three minutes, scored twice in the final five minutes to achieve a 5–3 lead and thus the victory.
 Goalie Cam Talbot stopped 39 shots and former-Duck Patrick Maroon scored the game-winning goal in game two for the Oilers' 2–1 victory.
 Anaheim took an early 3–0 lead in game three only to see the Oilers tie the game.
 The Ducks took the lead back in the second period with Chris Wagner's goal, then Jakob Silfverberg scored his second of the game and Ryan Kesler provided an insurance goal to close out the game 6–3.
 In game four, Ryan Getzlaf scored twice to take the lead for the Ducks after being down 2–0 in the game, then in 45 seconds into overtime, Silfverberg scored to give the Ducks the victory and the series tie.
 The Oilers gained a 3–0 lead in game five, but with 3:16 left in the game, the Ducks scored three times to tie the game becoming the first team to score three goals in that span of time left to tie the game.
 The comeback was complete at 6:57 of double-overtime when Corey Perry gave Ducks a 4–3 victory and a 3–2 series lead.
 The Oilers scored five times in the first period of game six and Draisaitl had a hat trick along with two assists to defeat the Ducks 7–1 and force a seventh game.
-In game seven, Nick Ritchie's goal proved to be the series-winner as the Ducks were able to win a series via seventh game for the first time since 2006 and advance to the conference finals with a 2–1 victory.
+In game seven, Nick Ritchie's third-period goal proved to be the series-winner as the Ducks were able to win a series via seventh game for the first time since 2006 and advance to the conference finals with a 2–1 victory.